Foofaraw/prympt/README.md

 ### Warnings

-Prympt will issue warnings in cases such as:
+_prympt_ will issue warnings in cases such as:
 - Errors during Jinja2 template rendering (e.g., undefined variables or incorrect syntax).
 - Transient errors during `Prompt.query()` when retries are in progress.

 ### Exceptions

-Prympt defines a hierarchy of exceptions for granular error handling when retries fail:
+_prympt_ defines a hierarchy of exceptions for granular error handling when retries fail:

 - **MalformedOutput:** Raised by `Prompt.returns()` and the `Output` constructor when:
   - The output name is invalid (must be a valid Python identifier: [a-z_][a-z0-9_-]*).